section-engineering-education/engineering-education/content/articles/how-java-virtual-machine-works/index.md

 ### JVM Memory

 The `Runtime Data Area` is another name for the memory area.
-As defined by the JVM specification, some run-time data regions are required throughout the execution of the program.
+As defined by the JVM specification, some run-time data regions are required throughout the program's execution.
 A few of these are created when the JVM is booting up.

 Another type of object is a thread-specific object, formed just when a thread is created and destroyed when the thread is destroyed.
-It's used to keep track of instructions, usually.
+It's used to keep track of instructions usually.
 In total, it's broken down into five sub-areas.

 1. **Method area**: Class information such as the class name, parent class name, and methods are also preserved in the method area.
 2. **Heap area**: In the heap area, all objects' information is saved.
 There is also a Heap Area for each Java Virtual Machine.
 It's also a resource that's shared.